Have you seen these headlines? Simplifying Your Life, Retire in Your 30’s, or Live Like a Minimalist?

 I believe that the greatest gift you can give your family and the world is a healthy you. – Joyce Meyer

-We didn’t think we ate a bad diet per se, but we did eat out many nights, used some processed foods to fill our diet, drank a bit too often and I still had a sweet tooth.
+We didn’t think we ate a lousy diet per se, but we did eat out many nights, used some processed foods to fill our diet, drank a bit too often and I still had a sweet tooth.

 Eliminating processed foods, gluten, and dairy, and eating real food – mostly organic – prepared at home was truly transformational for us.

 Simplifying Exercise, Moving More & Having Fun

 We’ve done indoor rock climbing, running, walking, strength training, kayaking, hiking, bowling, and golf – yes those last two count.
-We enjoy some more than others, have dropped a couple, completed a half marathon – #ourtimesucked but #wefinished – and recently signed up to complete an obstacle race.
+We enjoy some more than others, have dropped a couple, completed a half marathon – #ourtimesucked but #wefinished.

 Hearty laughter is a good way to jog internally without having to go outdoors. – Norman Cousins

 Strength training, mostly with simple body weight exercises, and distance walking remain our staples.
 Golf, hiking, and kayaking are limited due to Michigan weather.
 Unfortunately, shoulder injuries for both of us sidelined our rock climbing adventures – our favorite activity – but we are still hoping to get back to it someday soon.

-With continuous exercise habits that we truly enjoy we have transformed our bodies, eliminating body fat and increasing lean muscle.
-Now we have better muscle strength, energy levels, range of motion, flexibility, and endurance than we did four years ago.
+With continuous exercise habits that we genuinely enjoy we have transformed our bodies, eliminating body fat and increasing lean muscle.
+Now we have better muscle strength, energy levels, range of motion, flexibility, and endurance than we did

 Simplifying Home & Life Towards Minimalism

 - Moving twice – buying one home, purchasing another and renting in-between

-- Changing jobs – each of us twice
+- Changing jobs – each of us twice, and me leaving mine in Feb.
+2018

 - Losing a parent – his mom and my dad

 - Gaining a roommate – my mom

 - Buying a 2nd home – for mom to spend the winter months and for our future retirement